biswas-ahana/biswas-ahana.github.io/index.md

 ## Research Interests

-Computational Social Science, Social Media, Network Analysis
+Computational Social Science, Network Analysis, Causal Inference

 ## News
 - **[Jul 2024]** Our paper titled 'Political Elites in the Attention Economy: Visibility Over Civility and Credibility?' has been accepted to ICWSM 2025!